 China's freshly brewed coffee market is highly underpenetrated due to inconsistent quality, high prices and inconvenience.
 We believe that our model has successfully driven the mass market coffee consumption in China by addressing these three challenges.
-We aim to become the largest coffee network in China, in terms of number of stores, by the end of 2019.

 Key Operating Data